Societal and cultural aspects of autism: Autistic women

-Autism is thought of as a condition mostly affecting males, with males up to four times more likely than females to be diagnosed as autistic and among those with Asperger syndrome or "high-functioning autism", males are up to ten times more likely to be diagnosed.
+Historically, autism was thought of as a condition mostly affecting males.
+Some studies found that males were up to four times more likely than females to be diagnosed as autistic and among those with Asperger syndrome or "high-functioning autism", males were up to ten times more likely to be diagnosed.
 This may be due to the fact that many of the diagnostic tools used to diagnose autism have been crafted through the observation of males on the autism spectrum and are therefore more likely to identify men and boys with autism than their female counterparts.
-To date, the research and support surrounding autistic people has been male-centric, women and non-binary people are seriously underrepresented.
+To date, the research and support surrounding autistic people has been male-centric; women and non-binary people are seriously underrepresented.

-For many autistic females the lack of diagnosis or a late diagnosis results in them missing out on supports and interventions that are most valuable when implemented at a younger age.
-For those females who do receive a diagnosis and are provided with those supports, often have to face the many of them have been created with males in mind and may not acknowledge the physical, psychological and societal differences that females face.
+For many autistic women, the lack of diagnosis or a late diagnosis results in them missing out on supports and interventions that are most valuable when implemented at a younger age.
+For those females who do receive a diagnosis and are provided with those supports, they often have to face the fact that many of them have been created with males in mind and may not acknowledge the physical, psychological, and societal differences that females face.

 Some autistic women find themselves misdiagnosed with personality disorders, such as borderline personality disorder, avoidant personality disorder and schizoid personality disorder.
 Autistic females are "research orphans" according to Yale's Ami Klin; some drugs used to treat anxiety or hyperactivity that may accompany autism are rarely tested on autistic females.
-Autism may express differently in the sexes, with many females on the spectrum presenting more subtly than males and may be more adept at developing more sophisticated social masking behaviours, as such females with more prominent difficulties are more likely to be diagnosed than those who present differently.
+Autism may express differently, with many females on the spectrum presenting more subtly than males and may be more adept at developing more sophisticated social masking behaviors.
+As such, females with more prominent difficulties are more likely to be diagnosed than those who present more neurotypically or exhibit masking behavior.
 Autistic females are more likely to develop a more sophisticated social camouflage for a variety of reasons.
 One theory as to why is that women as a whole face more complex social expectations than men, creating a greater need to "prepare more thoroughly for social situations, or risk ostracism".